 The main house on the estate, private and extensive—behind a wall and security and oodles of guards at every point that our small caravan entered a little too easily—looks like a smaller version of the Biltmore.
 Just over ninety thousand square feet, Reliquum, a gothic modern castle tucked into the crook of the cliffs overlooks those same Blue Ridge Mountains in Asheville, North Carolina.
-Greyish bistre spears tower over the gardens that surround the property on a backdrop of raven and forest green woodlands.
-Smoky grey gargoyles perched high looking down at me and Alison, the trespassers, like they’re ready to take flight chase us down and snap off our heads.
+Greyish bistre-like spears tower over the gardens that surround the property on a backdrop of raven and forest green woodlands.
+Smoky grey gargoyles perched high looking down at me and Alison, the trespassers, like they’re ready to take flight, chase us down, and snap off our heads.
 My macabre imagination takes me down dark paths.
-I sense arcane stories buried in the lurking shadows of the estate as we await Alin, Ali’s father.
+I sense arcane stories buried in the shadows lurking in the estate as we await Alin, Ali’s father.

 After a long wordless delay, unspoken furrowed glances between us, we’re escorted through several quiet, minimally furnished yet elegant and massive rooms, our shoes thumping softly against the marble and wood floors, to a library where we’re introduced to a Dr. Patrice Bari and an attorney, Aliza David.